Alice J. Shaw: Biography

-Show was born in 1853, in Elmira, New York, the daughter of William Horton, a stock broker.
+Shaw was born in 1853 in Elmira, New York, the daughter of William Horton, a stock broker.
+Shaw was a tomboy who as a girl, climbed trees and whistled, which was seen as a boy's hobby in the 1800's.
+Her parents didn't support her talent, which left her quitting it originally.

+She married W.H.
+Shaw, and the couple moved to Detroit, Michigan.
+Shaw's oldest two daughters were born in Detroit.
+After her father's business failed, they moved to New York City where her youngest twin daughters were born.
+Soon after, the family moved into Shaw's childhood home in Elmira while she worked in both Elmira and New York City, where she started professionally whistling again, this time as work.

 Alice J. Shaw toured Europe and India performing as a whistler, starting in 1886 with a performance for teachers at Steinway Hall in New York City.
 In England the following year, she whistled for the Prince of Wales.

 Because a "whistling woman" was sometimes considered vulgar or unwise, Shaw was careful to craft her shows with the utmost decorum, both in her physical movements and in her facial expressions.
 Reviewers remarked on her ability to follow sheet music, which emphasized her self-discipline.
 An anonymous New York Times reviewer, however, commented that "her notions of melody are weird and uncanny ... and reminds one of little children, in that she ought to be seen but not heard.
 However, she seems determined to make a noise ..."
 Another reviewer that year acknowledged her uniqueness, and hoped she would remain so, because "a generation of whistlers is an appalling thing to imagine".